zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 He is also mindful of taste.
 There is a good mind to defecate.
 In walking, in standing, in sitting, in sleeping, in waking.
 There is good mindfulness in speaking and in silence.
 In this way also wisdom comes first That is.
-“Kalyana joy is the joy of remembering the Buddha Even if a bliss is born, by remembering the Dhamma, by remembering the Sangha, virtuous remembrance Doing, remembering the gift, remembering twice, remembering the pain By doing, by remembering the breath, by remembering death,
+"Kalyana joy is the joy of remembering the Buddha Even if a bliss is born, by remembering the Dhamma, by remembering the Sangha, virtuous remembrance Doing, remembering the gift, remembering twice, remembering the pain By doing, by remembering the breath, by remembering death,